emicklei/gmig/README.md

     gmig status my-production-project/

-### up [path]
+### up [path] [|migration file]

 Executes the `do` section of each pending migration compared to the last applied change to the infrastructure.
+If `migration file` is given then stop after applying that one.
 Upon each completed migration, the `gmig-last-migration` object is updated in the bucket.

     gmig up my-production-project